This article applies to PRTG Network Monitor 15.4.20 or later

 This article describes how the Business Process sensor calculates summarized sensor and channel states from the states of single monitored objects.

-1. States of Monitored Objects
+1. States of monitored objects

-With the Business Process sensor you can create individual sensor channels from the monitoring objects that you have in your network.
+With the Business Process sensor, you can create individual sensor channels from the monitoring objects that you have in your network.
 You can select single sensors or whole devices, groups, or probes for a specific business process channel.

 Every object in a channel has its own status that contributes to the overall status of this channel.

-Channel Object Status | Business Process (BP) Condition | Reason: Why does a given sensor status correspond to a given BP condition? |
+Channel object status | (BP) condition | Reason: Why does a given sensor status correspond to a given BP condition? |

 Up | Up | The monitored object works. |